The Late Late Show with Craig Ferguson: Sandra the Rhino

 Voiced by Dana DeLorenzo, Sandra is a rhino head mounted above the studio's faux fireplace.

+Beth the CBS Executive

+Throughout 2012, DeLorenzo played a television executive monitoring the show.

 Alfredo Sauce and the Shy Fellas

 Over the course of his run as host, Ferguson wished to have a house band.
 As a substitute, Alfredo Sauce and the Shy Fellas were created, billed as "the Shyest Band in Late Night."
 Said to be hiding behind the curtain covering the studio bandstand, in reality Alfredo Sauce and the other band members were voiced by Thompson and their musical cues were stock recordings.
 Though the characters' faces were never shown, Alfredo Sauce's hand (an oversized prop) made an appearance in one episode when it reached out from behind the curtain.

 Impersonations and characters

 Impersonations and sketch characters frequently done by Ferguson on the show include Prince Charles (usually hosting "The Rather Late Programme"), Wilford Brimley, Sean Connery, Bill Clinton, Queen Elizabeth II, Andy Rooney, Aquaman, Michael Caine, David Bowie, Elton John, Bono, and Mitt Romney.
 He claims that he developed his imitation of Caine after an eight-hour-long plane ride on which he sat behind Caine, who "gabbed" with his wife the entire trip.

 Less frequent impersonations include Dr. Phil, Simon Cowell, Kim Jong-il, Mick Jagger, Morgan Freeman, Regis Philbin, Angela Lansbury (as "Jessica Fletcher" on Murder, She Wrote), Jay Leno, Jimmy Fallon, Larry King ("of the Jungle"), Arnold Schwarzenegger, and J. K. Rowling.